GilLevi/gillevi.github.io/_posts/2022-11-14-Random interesting deep learning and vision papers November 22 edition.md

 Text-Only Training for Image Captioning using Noise-Injected CLIP
 ======

 Cool paper, simple and elegant.
 Training image captioning models commonly requires supervision in the form of image and text pairs.
-Given a text-only dataset (so no images and certainly no pairs), can we leverage CLIP's [5] strong image and text embedding capabilities to train a text-only image captioning model? turns out we can.
+Given a text-only dataset (so no images and certainly no pairs), can we leverage CLIP's [9] strong image and text embedding capabilities to train a text-only image captioning model? turns out we can.

 As a reminder, given an image I with a corresponding text T, CLIP embeds I and T to a shared space where their embeddings are close.
-If we would have image-text pairs, we could learn a decoder that given the CLIP image embedding as a starting point, reconstruct the text.
-However, in the above settings we don't have access to images at training time, so the authors propose to use the text embedding as a proxy instead.
-Specifically, given a dataset of sentences, we extract CLIP text embeddings from each sentence and learn a decoder which reconstruct the text from the embedding and in inference time simply apply the decoder on the input image embedding instead.
+If we had image-text pairs, we could learn a decoder that given the CLIP image embedding as a starting point, reconstruct the text.
+However, in the above settings we don't have access to images at training time, so the authors propose to use the text embedding as a proxy for the image embedding instead.
+Specifically, given a dataset of sentences, we extract CLIP text embeddings from each sentence and learn a decoder which reconstruct the text from the text embedding and in inference time simply apply the decoder on the input image embedding instead.

 This simple baseline performs poorly, as there is a gap between the image and the text embedding - the decoder is trained with the text embeddings, but in test time is applied to the image embeddings, which are close to the text embeddings, but not in the same position (for a given image-text pair).

 Let us assume that for each image-text pair, the image embedding (which is given at test time) resides in a small epsilon neighbourhood around the text embedding.
-If we would learn a decoder that given a text embedding, decodes all vectors in its epsilon neighbourhood to the corresponding text, it would correctly decode the image embedding to the text as well.
+If we can learn a decoder that given a text embedding, decodes all vectors in its epsilon neighbourhood to the corresponding text, it would correctly decode the image embedding as well as it resides in its epsilon neighborhood.
 This is done in by adding a zero-mean Gaussian noise vector with STD epsilon to the text embedding during training.
-The value of epsilon is selected by taking the mean infinity norm between image embeddings and text embeddings of 15 images from MS-COCO [6].
+The value of epsilon is selected by taking the mean infinity norm between image embeddings and text embeddings of 15 images from MS-COCO [10].
 The authors also provide an ablation study measuring the effect of epsilon on the performance (spoiler: pretty robust to the value of epsilon, as long as it's not too deviated from the "correct" value, like an order of magnitude).
+Below is a figure providing an overview of the method:

-The method is tested on MS-COCO and Flickr 30k[7]  image captioning benchmarks and demonstrates a large improvement over other unsupervised or weakly supervised method.
+The method is tested on MS-COCO[10] and Flickr 30k[11] image captioning benchmarks and demonstrates a large improvement over other unsupervised or weakly supervised method.

-The method of course performance worse than state of the art supervised methods, but as an anecdote, I checked and it actually slightly outperforms "Show, Attend and Tell"[8] which was one of the seminal papers on image captioning.
+The method of course performance worse than state of the art supervised methods, but as an anecdote I checked, and it actually slightly outperforms "Show, Attend and Tell"[12] which was one of the seminal papers on image captioning.

 The authors also show strong performance on style-guided image captioning, a task where the method requires to generate captions in a certain text style in which labeled image-text data can be limited.
+Those results are summarised below:

 DeiT III: Revenge of the ViT
 ======